MM520J/reactcircleci/projects/project3/README.md

 The procedure for testing this project is the same as the previous project. `dune` handles the majority of the work but, an environment variable must be set for `dune` to know where to find the precompiled binary files distributed with the project.

 For this project, you must have OCaml version >= 4.12.0.
 To make sure you have the correct version of OCaml, run `ocaml --version`.
 If your version of OCaml is not 4.12.0 or later, refer to the project 0 instructions to update your version.

+Public and student tests can be run using the same `dune` command that you used in the previous projects but, you need to set the environment variable `OCAMLPATH` before running the command.
+The full command is now `env OCAMLPATH=dep dune runtest -f`.
+Setting `OCAMLPATH` tells `dune` where it can find the functions over sets that we have provided.
+You will need to provide this environment variable for every `dune` command so you may want to add it to your environment once by running `OCAMLPATH=dep` as separate command before using `dune`.
+We have also provided a shell script `test.sh` that runs the command given above.
+To run this, type `sh test.sh` at a terminal.

+For testing your regular expressions and `nfa_to_dfa`, we've provided another build target: `viz`.
+When you run this command, it will read a regular expression from standard in, compose an NFA from it, and export that NFA to Graphviz before rendering to a PNG.
+For this target to work, however, you must install Graphviz.

+You are not required to do this, but it may be helpful in debugging your code.
+Once you've performed these steps, you can run the visualizer as follows:

+1. Run the shell script `./viz.sh` or the command `env OCAMLPATH=dep dune exec bin/viz.bc` to open the input shell.
+2. The shell will ask for a regular expression.
+Type without spaces and using only the constructs supported by this project.
+3. Select if you want to convert the NFA to a DFA (with your conversion function) before visualizing.
+4. You should be notified that the image has been successfully generated and put in `output.png`.
+5. Use an image viewer of choice to open `output.png` and see the visual representation of your generated NFA.

+### Submitting

+You will submit this project to Gradescope using `gradescope-submit` or `submit`.
+Alternatively, you can manually submit the project on [Gradescope](https://www.gradescope.com) by clicking on the "Project 3" assignment and **ONLY** submit your `nfa.ml` file and `regexp.ml`.
+You must submit both of these files every time, and any other files will be ignored.

+Instructions to use the new optional submit process can be found [here](./GRADESCOPE_SUBMIT.md)

+### Academic Integrity

+Please **carefully read** the academic honesty section of the course syllabus. **Any evidence** of impermissible cooperation on projects, use of disallowed materials or resources, or unauthorized use of computer accounts, **will** be submitted to the Student Honor Council, which could result in an XF for the course, or suspension or expulsion from the University.
+Be sure you understand what you are and what you are not permitted to do in regards to academic integrity when it comes to project assignments.
+These policies apply to all students, and the Student Honor Council does not consider lack of knowledge of the policies to be a defense for violating them.
+Full information is found in the course syllabus, which you should review before starting.

+## Part 1: NFAs

+This first part of the project asks you to implement some functions for working with NFAs.
+In particular, you will be asked to implement the *move* and *epsilon closure* functions [described in class][lecture notes]; these will be handy for Part 2.
+You will also implement an `accept` function to determine whether a string is matched by a given NFA; both *move* and *epsilon closure* may be handy here, too.

+### NFA Types

+Before starting, you'll want to familiarize yourself with the types you will be working with.

+The type `nfa_t` is the type representing NFAs.
+It is modeled after the formal definition of an NFA, a 5-tuple (Σ, Q, q0, F, δ) where:

+1. Σ is a finite alphabet,
+2. Q is a finite set of states,
+3. q0 ∈ Q is the start state,
+4. F ⊆ Q is the set of accept states, and
+5. δ : Q × (Σ ∪ {ε}) → 𝒫(Q) is the transition function (𝒫(Q) represents the powerset of Q).